Non-financial report

 Socially responsible job cuts in Austria

 In order to deal with the major challenges, the insurance industry currently faces and be able to offer our customers competitive services in future too, we have set up a new, customer-centric organisational structure here in Austria.
-The aim was to reduce the complexity of the structures and processes in place as well as reduce absolute costs and the .
+The aim was to reduce the complexity of the structures and processes in place as well as reduce absolute costs and the cost ratio.
 The associated organisational changes resulted in the loss of numerous jobs.
 In order to ensure these job cuts were as socially acceptable as possible, we agreed a social plan with the Works Council.
 We have worked incredibly hard to ensure the termination of employment contracts with employees, some of whom are long-serving, is conducted with due care.
 Alongside one-off payments and a hardship fund, we have also offered longer-term retirement models as well as an employment foundation and outplacements.
 All terminations were completed subject to mutual consent; thanks to the attractive nature of the provision arising from the social plan, we managed to achieve an acceptance rate of 90 per cent.
 A total of 371 jobs in Austria were cut as a result of this, of which 279 were back office jobs and 92 were sales force jobs.

 New hybrid world of work at UNIQA